 Writing Down the Medication Administration Task Observed Skill?
-Immediately after giving the medication, the participant correctly and thoroughly writes down that (s)he gave the medication in Michelle's Log of Medication Administration .
-Date: 10/04/XXXX Dose: 1 teaspoon Time: 1:50PM or can adjust to time taken to give-must include AM/PM Signature: Must sign where indicated Matches the Five Rights by looking at both the consent form and medication package or label.
+Immediately after giving the medication, the participant correctly and thoroughly writes down that they gave the medication in Michelle's Log of Medication Administration .
+Date: 10/04/XXXX Dose: 1 teaspoon Time: 1:50PM or can adjust to time taken to give- must include AM/PM Signature: Must sign where indicated Matches the Five Rights by looking at both the consent form and medication package or label.
 Participant states each right aloud while matching.
-Put a check in each box below as the participant correctly states each of the Five Rights: Michelle Lewis Amoxicillin suspension 250mg/5ml 1 tsp oral 2PM The participant does not leave the medication unattended once removed from the safe storage area, and returns the medication to the safe storage area immediately after writing down the medication was given.
+Put a check in each box below as the participant correctly states each of the Five Rights: □ Michelle Lewis □ Amoxicillin suspension 250mg/5ml □ 1 tsp □ oral □ 2PM The participant does not leave the medication unattended once removed from the safe storage area, and returns the medication to the safe storage area immediately after writing down the medication was given.
 Returns any medicine left in the cup back to the medicine bottle or disposes of leftover medication using an appropriate technique.
-Verbalizes that (s)he washed his/her hands and Michelle's hands.
+Verbalizes that they washed their hands and Michelle's hands.
 Put a check mark in this box if the participant successfully documented the medication administration and returned the medication safely to the storage area.

 PARTICIPANT SCORE:

 □ Pass

 □ Fail (Explain :)

-□ Incomplete (Explain :)
+□ Incomplete (Explain:)

 Rater's Signature: